Hurricane Florence upgraded to Category 4 storm as Gordon moves inland

 While Florence gathered pace in the Atlantic, the remains of Tropical Depression Gordon spread bands of heavy rain across parts of the South as it swirled over Mississippi.

 Rain spun around the storm's center in the Jackson, Mississippi, area Wednesday afternoon.
-And bands swept up from the Gulf, dropping more rain on northwest Florida — where 10.48 inches had already fallen at Florida's Pensacola International Airport by Wednesday morning — through the center of Alabama and into Tennessee.
+And bands swept up from the Gulf, dropping more rain on northwest Florida — where 10.48 inches already had fallen at Florida's Pensacola International Airport by Wednesday morning — through the center of Alabama and into Tennessee.

 New Orleans, which had braced for severe flooding, was unscathed.
 And residents along the Mississippi Gulf Coast, which expected a serious hit, were largely spared.
 A dozen casinos that shut down were allowed to reopen at noon Wednesday.
 Boaters and fishermen returned to marinas after having fled inland a day before.